psathyrella/partis/docs/subcommands.md

 There are two main partis-only simulation modes (with options for running hybrids between the two), plus you can combine partis with the [bcr-phylo](http://dx.doi.org/10.3389/fimmu.2018.02451) package (which is included, although you may need to run `git submodule update`):
   1. you pass it an inferred parameter directory with `--parameter-dir` (e.g. `test/reference-results/test/parameters/simu`) and it mimics the sample from which those parameters were inferred
-  2. simulate from scratch with no input from you, using a variety of plausible heuristics to choose genes, deletion lengths, shm targeting, etc. Example: `./bin/partis simulate --simulate-from-scratch --outfname simu.yaml --n-sim-events 3 --debug 1`
+  2. simulate from scratch with no input from you, using a variety of plausible heuristics to choose genes, deletion lengths, shm targeting, etc. Example: `partis simulate --simulate-from-scratch --outfname simu.yaml --n-sim-events 3 --debug 1`
   3. partis simulates a naive rearrangement, then passes it to bcr-phylo for mutation (as used in the [selection metric paper](https://arxiv.org/abs/2004.11868))

 Using 1. is generally preferred over 2., since in a number of ways (especially mutation) the results will more faithfully recreate a realistic BCR repertoire, while 3. is preferred if you want to manipulate the details of the GC selection process (rather than crude output parameters like the number of leaves or tree depth).